cardengo/Python-Algorithms/README.md

 * merge sort
 * quick sort

-`test_sort.py` is used for execution fime estimation.
+`test_sort.py` is used for execution time estimation.
 As a banchmark function is used built-in *sorted* function.